Unlicensed Contractor & his partnership take a hit (Law Note)

 Pay when Paid & Pay if Paid

 pay here signRecently I was contacted by several readers asking questions about “Pay when Paid” clauses.
-For those of you who may have missed it, I’ve previously addressed Pay When Paid issues in my April 29, 2010 post, Pay When Paid Clauses in the NC Construction Contract.
+For those of you who may have missed it, I’ve previously addressed it here: Pay When Paid Clauses in the NC Construction Contract.

 For a good discussion of the application of N.C.
 Gen. Stat.
 22C-2, the Court of Appeals opinion American Nat.
 Elec.
 Corp. v.
 Poythress Commercial Contractors, Inc., 167 N.C.App.
 97, 101, 604 S.E.2d 315, 317 (2004) is worth a read.